Baboy PHPigs

 💡

 If you're breeding sows as part of a farrow-to-finish operation, your first farrowing is the scariest.
 After you've assisted 2-3 deliveries, it becomes routine.
 The key is being prepared with supplies and knowledge BEFORE it happens, not scrambling when the sow is already in trouble.
-For the full breeding cycle, start with when a gilt is ready to breed and how to tell sow is in heat.
+If a first-time gilt turns on her litter after a hard farrowing, that is a separate problem: see our savaging gilt guide.
+For the cycle leading up to farrowing, start with how to tell sow is in heat.

 Bisaya / Cebuano